 How Much Does a VP of Product Earn on Average?

-The VP of Product position is pivotal for the success of an organization, but a significant part of this would lie in how he or she can manage a team.
+The Vice President of Product position is pivotal for the success of an organization, but a significant part of this would lie in how he or she can manage a team.